 An unfortunate side effect of substance abuse is run-ins with the law.
 There are a variety of crimes that are often connected to this type of addiction, including public intoxication, driving under the influence and theft.
 Substance abuse also increases risky behavior due to loss of judgment.

 Every arrest comes with fines and legal fees.
 Repeat offenses can dramatically increase the cost of a charge.
 Of course, an arrest can also cause a person to miss work or lose their job.

 Another hidden cost of a DUI is a suspended drivers license.
 After a DUI it may be possible to get a restricted license that can be used to get to work.
 However, a subsequent charge can lead of a complete suspension of driving rights.
 This could make getting to work much more difficult and increase transportation costs over the long-term.

 To some, the greatest expense of addiction is the loss of close relationships.
 Family and friends can become isolated when the addiction becomes a person’s priority.
 Others either aren’t a consideration or the person purposely shuts others out to try and conceal their addiction.

 The stress that’s put on loved ones also erodes relationships.
 In some cases it’s financial stress in others it stems from concern over the addicts well being.
+Family members often try to convince their loved ones to seek help in addiction centers found in the Toronto area or wherever they are closest to, they want the best professionals they can get.
+But of course, that costs money, and the addict is not going to be the one to supply that.
+Addicts may ask family and friends for money causing further rifts in relationships.
 Nothing tears a family apart quicker than an arrest and money problems.
-Addicts may ask family and friends for money causing further rifts in relationships.

 Professional relationships can also be affected by addiction.
 Co-workers that pick up the slack can become disgruntle and poor performance can reflect on managers.
 Burning these sorts of bridges can have financial repercussions in a person’s life and roadblocks in a career.